 - If you successfully set your destination, your destination will appear as a pin on the map, the upper bar will turn orange, and the message “finding matching trips” will appear

-You can only use the destination filter twice each day!
+You can use the destination filter 6 times each day!

 You might have thought that a destination filter would enable you to pick and choose where you want to head for your entire shift, but that’s not how it works.
-Uber only allows you to use the feature twice each day, which suggests that the purpose of the feature is to help you commute out of and into your local area, not master-plan every ride you get on your shift.
+Uber allows you to use the feature 6 times each day, which is good for commuting into and out of an area, and a few other strategic moves throughout your shift.

 Reaching your set destination counts as one use of the destination filter, so if your first trip toward your destination only takes you halfway there, the filter will stay on.
 Once you reach your destination or close by, it will turn off.